gbmhunter/MClide/README.rst

 All text is case-sensitive.
 It is recommended to use lower-case only to follow the POSIX command-line style.

-Special support for the "help" command, and :code:`-h`, `--help` flags for every registered command.
-No special support other UNIX commands such as `man`, `whatis` or `info`. 'help' is a special command which can be implemented by calling RegisterHelpCmd().
+Special support for the "help" command, and :bash:`-h`, :bash:`--help` flags for every registered command.
+No special support other UNIX commands such as :bash:`man`, :bash:`whatis` or :bash:`info`. :bash:`help` is a special command which can be implemented by calling :code:`RegisterHelpCmd()`.

 Supports long options (GNU extension to the POSIX.2 standard).

-Clide is not dependant on the getopt_long() function from the standard C-library, it has it's own version.
+Clide is not dependant on the :code:`getopt_long()` function from the standard C-library, it has it's own version.

-Before writing code using Clide, you only need to include the single header file called "Clide-IncludeJustMe.hpp" which is found in ./src/include/.
+Before writing code using Clide, you only need to include the single header file called `Clide-IncludeJustMe.hpp` which is found in `./src/include/`.

 Installation
 ============